 And being at home more suddenly meant I became acutely aware of all of the projects I wanted to complete around the house.

 I decided to take these days at home, my need for routine and accomplishing things, and create a Life Project’s To-do List

 Life Projects To-Do List-Brain Dump

-Once we were called to stay home, I decided I wanted to make a projects to-do list.
+Once we were called to stay home, I decided to make a project to-do list.
 This list would be comprised of everything I would LOVE to accomplish with this newfound pause.

 This project to-do list is unlike the other to-do lists we all have floating around.

 This list is one where you can put everything, and I mean EVERYTHING you have been wanting to complete but felt you didn’t have the time to do.

 As a mom of three littles, I am realistic with my expectations of this list.
 Though I put EVERYTHING I would love to complete on the project to-do list, I have remained aware of the fact it isn’t about getting the list done quickly.

 It is simply about being productive when we find the time.
 It is about finding purpose again and creating a new sense of normal in these different times.